The Ballad of the Lonesome Cowboy

-"The Ballad of the Lonesome Cowboy" is a song written and composed by Randy Newman, and performed by Chris Stapleton, for the soundtrack of the Disney/Pixar feature film Toy Story 4.
-The song was released as a single on June 5, 2019, and was met with a positive reception from critics.
+"The Ballad of the Lonesome Cowboy" is a song written and composed by Randy Newman, and performed by Chris Stapleton, for the soundtrack to the Disney/Pixar feature film Toy Story 4.
+The song was released on June 5, 2019, and was met with a positive reception from critics.

 Background and composition

-Randy Newman, known for his work as composer and songwriter on the Toy Story films, was confirmed to be returning for Toy Story 4.
-"The Ballad of the Lonesome Cowboy", the film's main single, written by Newman and performed by Chris Stapleton, was revealed and released on June 5, 2019.
-The song is performed through the perspective of Sheriff Woody, the film's main character, because, according to Newman, "[Woody] feels like he was a lonesome cowboy until someone comes along and changes his world."
-Newman was particularly pleased by the fact that Stapleton performs the song, while Stapleton felt that "[i]t's a tremendous honor to get to sing a Randy Newman song in what is without question one of the most iconic animated franchises in history."
+Randy Newman, known for his work as composer and songwriter on the Toy Story films, was confirmed to be returning for Toy Story 4 (2019).
+The song "The Ballad of the Lonesome Cowboy" from the soundtrack, written by Newman and performed by Chris Stapleton, was released on June 5, 2019.
+Newman also performed a version for the credits and soundtrack of Toy Story 4.
+The song is written from the perspective of Sheriff Woody, the film's main character, because, according to Newman, "[Woody] feels like he was a lonesome cowboy until someone comes along and changes his world."

-Music video

-On June 5, 2019, a lyric video of the song was released.
-On June 26, 2019, a YouTube channel called FANIMATOR released another music video of the song.
-In this version, FANIMATOR played scenes from the first three Toy Story films and arranged them to fit the song.
-The scenes were picked to represent the themes of loneliness and friendship.

-Other versions

-Randy Newman performed a version for the credits and soundtrack of Toy Story 4.

 Reception

 Rania Aniftos of Billboard praised the song's melody as "catchy".
-Nick Evans of CinemaBlend positively compared the song to Newman's previous songs from the Toy Story films, writing: "In keeping with the tradition of Toy Story songs, Randy Newman’s “The Ballad of the Lonesome Cowboy” is equal parts tear-jerking and heartwarming".
-Similarly, Ming Lee Newcomb of Consequences of Music compared the song to Newman's "You've Got a Friend in Me" from the original film, writing that "the charming Western ballad is similarly feel-good and kid-friendly".
+Nick Evans of CinemaBlend positively compared the song to Newman's previous songs from the Toy Story films, describing it as "equal parts tear-jerking and heartwarming", "in keeping with the tradition of Toy Story songs".
+Similarly, Ming Lee Newcomb of Consequence of Sound compared the song to Newman's "You've Got a Friend in Me" from the first film, adding that "the charming Western ballad is similarly feel-good and kid-friendly".
 Angela Stefano of The Boot wrote that "[n]ot only is Pixar making childhood dreams come true with the release of a new Toy Story movie, they're making country music dreams come true, too" praising Newman's lyrics as "heartfelt yet childlike" and Stapleton's singing as "instantly recognizable".